qiime2/docs/source/tutorials/fmt-cdiff.rst

 .. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>`.

-In this tutorial you’ll use QIIME 2 to perform an analysis of fecal human microbiome samples looking at short- and long-term changes in patients with multiple recurrent Clostridium difficile infection that were refractory to antibiotic therapy and treated using fecal microbiota transplantation.
-A study based on these samples was originally published in `Weingarden et al. (2015)`, and it has been used in `animations`_ and `meta-analyses`_.
+In this tutorial you’ll use QIIME 2 to perform an analysis of fecal human microbiome samples looking at short- and long-term changes in patients with multiple recurrent Clostridium difficile infection that were refractory to antibiotic therapy and treated using fecal microbiota transplantation (FMT).
+A study based on these samples was originally published in `Weingarden et al. (2015)`, and it has been used in `animations`_ and `meta-analyses`_. `Weingarden et al. (2015)` collected samples from 14 patients and 1 donor; four of those patients were followed over time, from before FMT to up to 151 days after, and the donor was followed over 190 days.
 The data used in this tutorial were sequenced on an Illumina MiSeq using the `Earth Microbiome Project`_ hypervariable region 4 (V4) 16S rRNA sequencing protocol.

 Before beginning this tutorial, create a new directory and change to that directory.